EdwardDo69/DSN_GITHUB/README.md

 # DSN_GITHUB
 This is the PyTorch implementation of our paper: <br>
-Multi-Source Domain Adaptation for Object Detection ICCV 2021 Xingxu Yao, Sicheng Zhao, Pengfei Xu, Jufeng Yang
+Domain specific network for Multi-source domain adaptation

 <p align="center">
 <img src="model.png" width="85%">